NIMHD Organizational Structure

 - Directs an integrated system of coordination for the NIH health disparities research program.

 - Directs the Institute's development and coordination of minority health and health disparities research programs, activities, and strategic partnerships with the NIH Institutes and Centers, NIH Office of the Director, Federal agencies, State, local, tribal, and regional public health agencies and private entities.

 - Provides leadership for the NIH health disparities strategic plan and budget.

 - Leads the management, communications, legislation, strategic planning, science policy and ethics activities for the Institute.

-- Provides leadership for developing and revising the national definition for health disparity population in consultation with the Agency for Healthcare Research and Quality.
+- Provides leadership for developing and revising the national definition for population experiencing health disparities in consultation with the Agency for Healthcare Research and Quality.